 ANSI is the official standards agency for the United States and is the U.S voting representative for the ISO.
 ANSI is a completely private, non-profit organization comprised of equipment manufacturers and users of data processing equipment and services.
-ANSI membership is comprised of people form professional societies, industry associations, governmental and regulatory bodies, and consumer goods.
+ANSI membership is comprised of people from professional societies, industry associations, governmental and regulato goods. consu